|Nutrition Facts (per serving)|

-Add the rinsed and drained black beans, sesame paste, garlic, olive oil, lemon or lime juice, and cumin to a food processor and blend until completely smooth and creamy.
+Add the rinsed and drained black beans, sesame paste, garlic, olive oil, lemon juice, and cumin to a food processor and blend until completely smooth and creamy.

-Season with salt and pepper, to taste, and stir in the cilantro (or parsley if you don't like cilantro).
+Season with salt and pepper, to taste, and stir in the cilantro.
 If the mixture is too thick for your liking, add half a teaspoon of olive oil and a half teaspoon of lemon juice or water.

 Serve immediately or store in the refrigerator in an airtight container.